TGI Fridays Interview Questions

 • I would ask other servers if they need any help.

-• If there was any cleaning to be done I would help out with that task also.
+• If there were any cleaning to be done, I would also help out with that task.

 See Also